 - Right-click the VM and select Velostrata Operations > Run On-Premises.

-- If there has been a prolonged cloud outage, and you want to force a run on-premises, check the box next to Force run on-premises.
+- If you want to force the process, check the Force run on-premises box.

-- Enter the displayed confirmation code to approve the action.
+- Enter the confirmation code to confirm the action.

 - Click OK.
 VMs returning from the cloud are automatically started on-premises.